Leon E. Salomon: Later life

 Since retiring, Salomon was elected to the GRC International Board of Directors.
-He also works as a logistics consultant and is affiliated with Gary A. Dunbar, Inc. From 1996 to 1998, he was vice president for procurement and logistics for Rubbermaid and senior vice president for procurement at Rubbermaid from 1998 to 1999.
-He is on the board of directors for Global Security Management, ATC Materials, Inc. and Eagle Systems and Services, Inc, a wholly owned subsidiary of The Columbia Group.
+He also worked as a logistics consultant and is affiliated with Gary A. Dunbar, Inc. From 1996 to 1998, he was vice president for procurement and logistics for Rubbermaid and senior vice president for procurement at Rubbermaid from 1998 to 1999.
+He was on the board of directors for Global Security Management, ATC Materials, Inc. and Eagle Systems and Services, Inc, a wholly owned subsidiary of The Columbia Group.

-Salomon now lives in Gulfport, Florida, with his wife Shirley, two sons Greg and Jeff Salomon, and daughter Kristen Salomon.
+Salomon lived in Gulfport, Florida, with his wife Shirley, two sons Greg and Jeff Salomon, and daughter Kristen Salomon.